TRADING CRITIQUE LOGO

 • The acquisition was officially completed in October 2020, as confirmed by a Business Wire announcement, with TD Ameritrade becoming part of the combined entity under The Charles Schwab Corporation.

-• Following the transition to Schwab process, all TD Ameritrade accounts were successfully moved to Schwab, leading to the shutdown of the TD Ameritrade platform in May 2024.
+• Following the transition to Schwab process, all TD Ameritrade accounts were successfully moved to Schwab through a large-scale account migration, which answers what happened to TD Ameritrade accounts and led to the shutdown of the TD Ameritrade platform in May 2024.

 Want a deeper look at Charles Schwab’s account features?
 Check out our comprehensive guide on Charles Schwab brokerage account review.